Ziwe Fumudoh: 2023 – Present: Ziwe returns to YouTube

-Additional projects
+Other guests have included comedian Caleb Hearon, singer Reneé Rapp, drag queen Jinkx Monsoon, SNL cast member Devon Walker, comedian Kevin Hart, rapper Vince Staples, media personality Whitney Leavitt, and actor Adam Pally.

+Additional projects: Black Friend,' 'Dickinson,' and 'Succession'.

+'Black Friend,' a novel by Ziwe Fumudoh:

+In August 2020, Fumudoh's upcoming collection of comedic essays was announced.
+Initially set to be titled The Book of Ziwe, the book was published by Abrams on October 24, 2023 with the title Black Friend.'
+Fumudoh made eight book tour stops across the US, effectively doubling the trip as a stand-up comedy set.

-In 2021, Fumudoh wrote for the television series Dickinson and appeared in two episodes as Sojourner Truth.
+Other television projects: In 2021, Fumudoh wrote for the television series Dickinson and appeared in two episodes as Sojourner Truth.
 That same year, she played Sophie Iwobi, a comedic commentator on a late-night show resembling Ziwe, in one episode of the third season of Succession.
 The character was tailored to more closely resemble Fumudoh after she was cast.

-2022–present

 In September 2023, Fumudoh was part of the "My Wings, My Way" campaign for Victoria's Secret.

-On December 18, 2023, Fumudoh interviewed the scandal-plagued former U.S. House representative George Santos on her YouTube show, Ziwe News Network.
-The interview was widely covered in political news outlets and entertainment columns.